emul8/emul8/doc/source/workflow.rst

    (monitor) start @scripts/demos/standalone/versatile-console

-This is a shorthand for using both the :term:`include` and :term:`start` commands one after anonther.
+This is a shorthand for using both the :term:`include` and :term:`start` commands one after another.

 Simplifying peripheral access
 +++++++++++++++++++++++++++++